rubenmoray/htm-activity-recognition/README.md

 implementation of HTM, the machine learning problem and potential improvements for future work.

-created from the Multiview Extended Video with Activities (MEVA), a large scale dataset whose design purpose is for activity detection multi-camera environments.
+For both tasks presented in this introduction, the same benchmark was used, and this is the one created from the Multiview Extended Video with Activities (MEVA), a large scale dataset whose design purpose is for activity detection multi-camera environments.
 The benchmark is composed of three types of videos:
 - Contiguous videos.
 - Videos separated by a short interval of time (5-20 minutes)
-- Videos separated by a long interval of time (hours or even days
+- Videos separated by a long interval of time (hours or even days)

+### Download the data

+You can download the different videos in this [Google Drive link](https://drive.google.com/drive/folders/1z_fNoUySHeNy6CjgvWPMSP4sVuziEsR5).
+The annotation file is released in accordance with [IJCAI 2021 CL Challenge](https://sites.google.com/view/sscl-workshop-ijcai-2021/).

+### Requirements